17 Best Syslog Servers for Windows and Linux

 • Limited functionality in the free edition

-Kiwi Syslog Server Free Edition by SolarWinds is our top choice for a Syslog server tool, due to its wide acceptance and popularity among network administrators globally.
+Kiwi Syslog Server Free Edition by SolarWinds is on our list due to its wide acceptance and popularity among network administrators globally.
 Its compatibility across Linux, Windows, and Unix makes it versatile for different network environments.
 The user interface is notably user-friendly, facilitating easy creation of professional graphs for insightful network traffic analysis.

 What sets Kiwi apart is its automation features, allowing for email updates and alerts, making network management more efficient and proactive.
 These attributes, coupled with the availability of a 14-day free trial, make it an outstanding choice for those seeking a reliable and feature-rich Syslog server solution.